Aircraft deicing fluid: Measurement of performance

-In the United States, the Federal Aviation Administration (FAA) publishes official Holdover Time and Lowest Operational Use Temperature tables for all approved deicing fluids, and revises them annually.
+In the United States, the FAA publishes official holdover time and lowest operational use temperature tables for all approved de-icing fluids, and revises them annually.

-For Type I fluids, the Holdover Time listed in the FAA tables ranges from 1 to 22 minutes, depending on the above-mentioned situational factors.
-For Type IV fluids the Holdover Time ranges from 9 minutes to 160 minutes.
+For type I fluids, the Holdover Time listed in the FAA tables ranges from 1 to 22 minutes, depending on the above-mentioned situational factors.
+For type IV fluids the holdover time ranges from 9 to 160 minutes.